 - Contact information for the couple; and

-- Names of entire wedding party and the parents.
+- Names of the entire wedding party and the parents.

-Make sure these details are easily accessible on the wedding day – either electronically on a phone or tablet, or alternatively, just printed.
-Myself, I usually just choose to print these details as it is simply easier to access these in a hurry rather than scrolling for these on an electronic device.
+Ensure these details are easily accessible on the wedding day – either electronically on a phone or tablet or just printed.
+Myself, I usually choose to print these details as it is simply easier to access these in a hurry rather than scrolling for these on an electronic device.

 Should I contact other vendors?

-Crucial to achieving a sleek, well run wedding, is building and maintaining effective interactions with other vendors involved in the day.
+Crucial to achieving an elegant, well-run wedding is building and maintaining effective interactions with other vendors involved in the day.
 I have found that a simple, short introductory email works wonders.
-I specifically always recommend contacting the Celebrant in particular to get information on the ceremony -trust me, you don’t want wedding day surprises and this simple step goes a long way towards allaying many of these!
-Of course, the main vendor I work with is the photographer.
-I always send them a more specific email detailing information of what I do and my usual process and procedure.
-Where possible, it is also a great idea to meet up with them before the day, or at least arrange a time prior to the commencement of the wedding to discuss your ideas on how you both plan to shoot the day.
-You can find out more on this by reading my blog post – ‘How the videographer and photographer work together’.
+I specifically always recommend contacting the Celebrant, in particular, to get information on the ceremony -trust me, you don’t want wedding day surprises, and this simple step goes a long way towards allaying many of these!
+Of course, the primary vendor I work with is the photographer.
+I always send them a more specific email detailing what I do and my usual process and procedure.
+Where possible, it is also a great idea to meet up with them before the day, or at least arrange a time before the commencement of the wedding.
+To discuss your thoughts on how you both plan to shoot the day.
+You can find out more about this by reading my blog post – ‘How the videographer and photographer work together.

 Know your locations

-Being aware of and planning for the locations that will be utilised throughout the entire day, will certainly make the execution of your duty a whole lot easier.
-In particular for me, the ceremony and reception are key areas where I need to consider where I’m going to best position my cameras during these integral moments.
-You definitely don’t want to suddenly realise a camera has been placed in the wrong location and you have no view of the proceedings, or the audio method you were going to employ has been changed and you are left running around trying to figure out a back- up plan at the last minute.
+Being aware of and planning for the locations throughout the entire day will undoubtedly make the execution of your duty a whole lot easier.
+In particular, for me, the ceremony and reception are key areas where I need to consider where I’m going to best position my cameras during these critical moments.
+You don’t want to suddenly realise a camera has set in the wrong location and you have no view of the proceedings, or the audio method you were going to employ has amended, and you are left running around trying to figure out a back- up plan at the last minute.

 What time should I arrive?

-Closer to the wedding, I request the couple send me through a run sheet outlining their timings for the day.
-Based on this, I will work out approximate travel times to and from locations.
-I always endeavour to be at locations early in the event that any unforeseen issues should arise – trst me, never leave anything to chance!
-If anything needs to be amended, I will email the couple to update and make these changes.
+Closer to the wedding, I request the couple send me a run sheet outlining their timings for the day.
+Based on this, I will approximate travel times to and from locations.
+I always endeavour to be at places early if any unforeseen issues arise – trust me, never leave anything to chance!

 Looking after your equipment.

 Things can break!
-Even though my cameras are reliable and thankfully I’ve never once had a failure, I away have back-ups as a contingency.
-Call me paranoid, but I would simply hate for something to happen to my equipment and that and I missed an integral moment of a couple’s big day.
-Drawing up a list of equipment is a great idea, that way every piece of equipment can be checked before the wedding to ensure it is in good working order and also that nothing will be left behind at the conclusion of the day when you are tired, and it is easy to overlook such things.
-Essential back-up equipment items are of course cameras (I have four),. audio recorders (I have six), and lots of spare batteries and memory cards.
+Even though my cameras are reliable, and thankfully, I’ve never once had a failure, I away have back-ups as a contingency.
+Call me paranoid, but I would hate for something to happen to my equipment, and that and I missed a crucial moment of a couple’s big day.
+Drawing up a list of equipment is a great idea, that way I can check all the gear before the wedding to ensure it is in good working order and that will leave behind after the day when you are tired, and it is easy to overlook such things.
+Essential back-up equipment items are, of course, cameras (I have four): audio recorders (I have six), and lots of spare batteries and memory cards.